 Promptly Respond to Messages from TMDSAS and member institutions

 The application’s internal messaging system is the official mode of communication between you and TMDSAS.
 Our messages will often contain action items that you will need to complete in order for us to process your application.

 Make Sure Your Test Dates Are Correct and Release Scores to TMDSAS

 Your test dates on your application must be correct or your scores will not download into our system.
 Test scores can take up to 48 hours to match to your application after they have been released.

 Connect With Your Letter Writers

-The deadline to submit letters of evaluation is October 15.
+Work with your evaluators to make sure your letters are submitted by the Letters of Evaluation deadline.
 Letters of evaluation can take up to 7-10 business days for receipt and processing.

-Transcripts are not required for processing; however, you must arrange for all official transcripts from all schools attended to be delivered to TMDSAS by October 15.
+Transcripts are not required for processing; however, you must arrange for all official transcripts from all schools attended to be delivered to TMDSAS when they are requested.
 Transcripts can take up to 21 days for receipt and processing.